 \section{Abstract}

 We compute the rotational anisotropy of the free energy of $\alpha$-RuCl$_3$ in an external magnetic field.
 This quantity, known as the magnetotropic susceptibility, $k$, relates to the second derivative of the free energy with respect to the angle of rotation.
 We have used approximation-free, auxiliary-field quantum Monte Carlo simulations for a realistic model of $\alpha$-RuCl$_3$ and optimized the path integral to alleviate the negative sign problem.
-This allows us to reach temperatures down to $30~\rm{K}$ --- an energy scale below the dominant Kitaev coupling.
-We demonstrate that the magnetotropic susceptibility in this model of $\alpha$-RuCl$_3$ displays unique scaling, $k = Tf(B/T)$, with distinct scaling functions $f$ at high and low temperatures.
-In comparison, for the XXZ Heisenberg model, the scaling $k = Tf(B/T)$ breaks down at a temperature scale where the uniform spin susceptibility deviates from the Curie law (i.e. at the energy scale of the exchange interactions) and never recovers at low temperatures.
-Our findings suggest that correlations in $\alpha$-RuCl$_3$ lead to degrees of freedom that respond isotropically to a magnetic field.
-One possible interpretation for the apparent scale-invariance observed in experiments could be fractionalization of the spin degrees of freedom in the extended Kitaev model.
+This allows us to reach temperatures down to $30~\rm{K}$---an energy scale below the dominant Kitaev coupling.
+We demonstrate that the magnetotropic spin susceptibility in this model of $\alpha$-RuCl$_3$ displays scaling behavior $k = Tf(B/T)$ at high temperatures.
+Once the uniform susceptibility departs from the Curie law (i.e., at the energy scale of the exchange interactions), it appears to transition to an emergent scalinglike behavior, characterized by a different function $f$ at lower temperatures, stemming from the locality of torque fluctuations.
+We observe a remarkable numerical match between experiment and simulations and we also find qualitative agreement with the pure Kitaev model.
+In comparison, for the XXZ Heisenberg Hamiltonian, the scaling $k = Tf(B/T)$ breaks down at a temperature scale where the uniform spin susceptibility deviates from the Curie law and never reemerges at low temperatures.

-{\it Introduction.}--- Quantum spin liquids are believed to harbor exotic fractionalized excitations that defy the conventional categories of fermions and bosons.
-The Kitaev model, originally proposed by Alexei Kitaev in 2006~\cite{Kitaev06}, has served as a paradigm in this context, offering an exact solution for a quantum spin liquid state on the honeycomb lattice.
+{\it Introduction.} Quantum spin liquids are believed to harbor exotic fractionalized excitations that defy the conventional categories of fermions and bosons.
+The Kitaev model, originally proposed by Kitaev in 2006~\cite{Kitaev06}, has served as a paradigm in this context, offering an exact solution for a quantum spin liquid state on the honeycomb lattice.